 "A challenging dissection of the impact of courts on health care decision-making.
 Learned, well-researched and written in a clear style, this book’s close scrutiny of three jurisdictions leads it to ask some very hard questions about whether judges – even well-meaning ones – might not be doing more harm than good in this vital arena".

-Conor Gearty, Professor of Human Rights Law in the LSE Law Department.
+Conor Gearty, Professor of Human Rights Law in the London Sschool of Economics Law Department, UK.